adityapandey77/AI-code-reviewer/README.md

 🔍 **What It Does**

-*Developers can paste their code into the web app.
+-Developers can paste their code into the web app.

-*The backend sends the code to the AI service for analysis.
+-The backend sends the code to the AI service for analysis.

-*AI reviews the code and provides:
+-AI reviews the code and provides:

- *Suggestions for cleaner, optimized code.
+ -Suggestions for cleaner, optimized code.

- *Warnings about possible errors or inefficiencies.
+ -Warnings about possible errors or inefficiencies.

- *Recommendations based on coding best practices.
+ -Recommendations based on coding best practices.

-*The reviewed feedback is displayed in the frontend in a user-friendly way.
+-The reviewed feedback is displayed in the frontend in a user-friendly way.

 🎯 **Why This Project?**